 Academic writing, in general, is objective.
 This shows that objectivity is also a major difference between academic and non-academic writing.
 Writings can be objective, or subjective.
 Objective refers to academic writing, whereas subjective is non-academic.
 This is fairly easy to understand.

 Academic writing contains fewer words for referring to the writer, or author.
 It directly explains the study.
 The main emphasis of writing through this type is on the information, not on the author’s opinion.
 For example, in a scientific study, the researcher will explain the study’s findings, rather than his own bio.

-In contrast, non-academic writing is subjective, and personal in nature.
+In contrast, non-academic writing is subjective and personal in nature.
 The author gives information based on his views and opinions for such writing pieces.
-For example, a news article is non-academic work.
+For example, a news article is a non-academic work.
 The writer will discuss a news/topic within it based on his understanding.
 In short, knowing the difference between objectivity, and subjectivity is also very important regarding this topic.